wmakley/wmakley.github.io/_posts/2019-03-07-the-problem-with-service-objects-part-1.md

 Clearly the callback is not a good solution here.

+(To be clear, I am NOT blaming the tools.
+Callbacks can be appropriate in many circumstances, and too much ire has already been directed their way.
+I am just pointing out how easy it is to use them to write "obvious" code that makes not-obvious mess.)

 In Part 2, I will discuss different ways we could use Rails and ActiveRecord to solve this problem, and why we may or may not still need the mythical "Service Object".